Housing Issues for At Risk Populations

 Wednesday, November 8: 10:45am – 12:15pm

-As Ohio progresses towards achieving a functional end to chronic homelessness, growing attention focuses on serving high-risk populations and the intersection between housing and wellness.
-This session will cover topics including foster youth transitioning, infant mortality, aging in place and opiate recovery.
+As Ohio makes progress towards achieving a functional end to chronic homelessness, growing attention is focused on how to best serve high risk populations and the intersection between housing and wellness.
+This session will cover the hottest topics in foster youth transitioning, infant mortality, domestic violence, and promoting family success.

 Celia Elkins, Ohio Housing Finance Agency